 - connecting SMEs with local IP experts in order to provide them with real and concrete guidance for their IP portfolio

 - developing preventive IP infringing schemes targeted at SMEs (memoranda of understanding between suppliers, intermediaries and rights-holders to prevent or to disincentivise IP infringement behaviours)

-The Commission will work together with the European Patent Office (EPO) and the Office for Harmonization in the Internal Market (OHIM), EU countries and the European Parliament to design those measures and implement them across the European Union.
+The Commission will work together with the European Patent Office (EPO) and the EU Intellectual Property Office (EUIPO), EU countries and the European Parliament to design those measures and implement them across the European Union.

 - Regulation (EU) No 1257/2012 of the European Parliament and of the Council implementing enhanced cooperation in the area of the creation of unitary patent protection

 - Council regulation (EU) No 1260/2012 implementing enhanced cooperation in the area of the creation of unitary patent protection with regard to the applicable translation arrangements

 - Unified Patent Court Agreement ratification by EU country